home-assistant/companion.home-assistant/docs/android-auto/android-auto.md

 *  [Android Auto Connection](../core/sensors.md#android-auto)
 *  [Car Sensors](../core/sensors.md#car-sensors)

-:::info
+Enabling or disabling sensors is only possible while the vehicle is parked.
+How to change your enabled sensors, depends on how you installed the app:

+ - Installed from the Play Store (<span class='beta'>BETA</span> required)
+   1. On another device, go to [**Settings** > **Devices & services**](https://my.home-assistant.io/redirect/integrations/) > **Devices**, and select your vehicle.
+   2. Select the sensor you want to change, click on the cogwheel, and turn **Enabled** on or off.
-<span class='beta'>BETA</span><br /> If you are using the Home Assistant app installed via the Play Store in your vehicle then you can enable sensors by following the below steps while the vehicle is parked.
-Login to the app in the vehicle to sync up sensors with your server, then navigate to the home screen.
-From your server go to [Devices & Services](https://my.home-assistant.io/redirect/integrations/) > Select Mobile App > Select your vehicle name.
-Enable any sensors you like for the vehicle.
-Once completed start the app in the vehicle again.
-If you enabled any sensors that require special permissions the app will post a notification in the vehicle.
-You will need to click on that notification to open the app, enable the sensor again and grant any permissions the vehicle requests.
+   3. Start the app in your vehicle to update the sensors.
+   4. If you enabled any sensors that require special permissions, the app will post a notification to complete enabling them.
+Tap on the notification to open the app, enable the sensor again and grant any requested permissions.
+ - Installed from the car manufacturer's store
+   1. Tap on **Native mode** in the top right of the screen.
+   2. Go to **Settings** > **Companion app** > **Manage sensors**, and enable or disable your sensors.
 :::